membraneframework/membrane_demo/rtsp_to_hls/README.md

 ### Prerequisites

-In order to run this demo you have to run it on a machine with a publicly visible ip address.
+To run this demo you have to run it on a machine with a publicly visible IP address.

 Make sure you have [FFmpeg](https://www.ffmpeg.org/) installed on your machine - you are going to use it to play the stream.
-We advise to use FFmpeg 5.0 or newer.
+We advise you to use FFmpeg 5.0 or newer.

 ```shell
 brew install ffmpeg